WilliamMolina/ansible-che/README.md

 # Ansible quick start using Docker and Eclipse Che
-If you want to start playing with Ansible and don't want to create several VMs or don't have physical hosts, this is a good place to start.
+If you want to start playing with Ansible and don't want to create several VM's or don't have physical hosts, this is a good place to start.

 Using docker you can create a private network for your virtual hosts and play with Ansible.
-Eclipse Che allows you to interact with those virtual hosts in a integrated and "natural" environment.
+Eclipse Che allows you to interact with those virtual hosts in an integrated and "natural" environment.
 **Let's start!.**
 # 1. Setup a new stack in Eclipse Che.
 - Login into  Eclipse Che console.